XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Constraints over Integer Variables

-A variant of \gb{element} considers that the element \xml{list} only contain values (instead of variables).
-In that case, both elements \xml{index} and \xml{value} are required and must contain a variable.
+Note that the element \xml{list} may contain values (instead of variables).
+In that case, \xml{condition} must contain a variable.
 Although any such constraint can be reformulated as a binary extensional constraint, this variant is often used when modeling.